kosli-dev/cli/README.md

-# Watcher (temporary working name)
+# Merkely Reporter

-This CLI is used to report the images of workloads running in a k8s cluster back to merkely.
+This CLI is used to report the images of workloads running in an environment back to merkely.

+Supported environments:
+- Kubernetes

 ## Usage